Code-Cornelius/CorAI/README.md

   surface of the import.
 Pip downloading incorporated.
 * *version 1.304*: Release in January 2022.
 Dependencies to other libraries are lowered for increased compatibility.
 * *version 1.400*: Release in March 2022.
 In this version, the library should have mostly correct utilities, and we incorporated the usage of PyTorch Lightning into the functionalities of CorAI.
-Lightning avoids some boilplates and has the same ideas as we had in CorAI, so we decide to reuse it.
+Lightning avoids some boiler plates and has the same ideas as we had in CorAI, so we decide to reuse it.
 * *version 1.600* : Expected release: Winter 2023.
 3D plots.